Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Conjugate gradient sampler

 we can heuristically motivate the preconditioner as follows.
 When employing the shrinkage prior, we expect posterior draws of $\tau \blshrink$ to satisfy $\tau \lshrink_j \approx 0$ except for a relatively small subset $\{j_1, \ldots, j_k\}$ of $j = 1, \ldots, p$.
 The $(i, j)$-th entry of the matrix $\tau^{2} \bLshrink \X^\transpose \bOmega \X \bLshrink$ is given by

 which is small when either $\tau \lshrink_i \approx 0$ or $\tau \lshrink_j \approx 0$.
 Hence the entries of $\tau^{2} \bLshrink \X^\transpose \bOmega \X \bLshrink$ are small away from the $k \times k$ block corresponding to the indices $\{j_1, \ldots, j_k\}$.
 In general, smaller entries of a matrix have less contributions to the eigenvalue structures of the entire matrix \citep{golub2012matrix}.
 This means that the prior-preconditioned matrix \eqref{eq:prior_preconditioned_matrix} can be thought of as a perturbation of the identity with a matrix of approximate low-rank structure.\footnote{ It is too naive, however, to deduce that we obtain a good approximation to $\btilPhi$ by zeroing out $\tau \lshrink_j$'s below some threshold.
 We show in Supplement Section~\ref{supp:block_preconditioner} that such approximation is typically of a poor quality. } As such, $\btilPhi$ can be expected to have eigenvalues clustered around 1, except for a small number of larger ones.

-Supplement Section~\ref{sec:principle_behind_prior_preconditioning} provides an alternative, and potentially more widely applicable, motivation for the prior-preconditioner based on expected behavior of a posterior under a strongly informative prior.
+Alternatively, we can also motivate the prior-preconditioner as follows.
+Bayesian sparse regression achieves posterior sparsity because the shrinkage prior dominates the likelihood for all but a small number of coefficients.
+In other words, the posterior looks a lot like the prior except in a small number of directions.
+As explained in Supplement Section~\ref{sec:principle_behind_prior_preconditioning}, this phenomenon translates into the eigenvalues of the prior-preconditioned matrix $\btilPhi$ clustering around 1.
+Since this heuristics is based on expected behavior of a posterior under a strongly informative prior in general, it suggests that prior-preconditioning may be applicable beyond the sparse regression context, e.g.\ to a Gaussian process model like that of \cite{zhang2019practical-scalable-computing}.